 In addition to creating advertising materials for traditional media outlets such as television and radio, you’ll also want to develop messaging platforms for digital outlets such as websites and social media accounts.
 This requires a different approach than traditional advertising methods because these platforms require frequent updates and user engagement.

 All messaging platforms must adhere to the same brand standards as other communications materials so that customers immediately recognize them as coming from your company.

 Integrated marketing communication is a process that companies use to coordinate all their marketing efforts.

-All marketing tools – advertising, public relations, sales promotion, direct marketing, and online marketing – work together to support the company’s overall goals.
+All marketing tools – advertising, public relations, sales promotion, direct marketing, and online marketing – support the company’s overall goals.